Social networking and the law

 Don’t be a troll

-Yes.
-We know.
-The online world is chock-a-block full of people calling other people fat, stupid, ugly etc. But, beside the obvious point that THIS IS MEAN, harassing someone online (known as ‘trolling’) is legally shady, too.
+Unfortunately, the online world is chock-a-block full of people calling other people lazy, stupid, ugly etc. This has been very normalised, but it can be hurtful and upsetting to those on the receiving end of it; in some cases it is also known as cyber bullying.
+Besides this, harassing someone online (known as ‘trolling’) is legally shady, too.

 “It’s extremely easy for police to trace you,” says David Allen Green, legal journalist and lawyer.
 “You’re not anonymous online.
 If you’re causing trouble, Twitter or Facebook will hand your IP address over on request.”

-So no matter how much someone is peeing you off – whether they’re famous, or someone at college you just frickin’ can’t stand – stick to the age-old rule of ‘If you wouldn’t say it to their face, don’t say it at all’.
+So no matter how much someone is peeing you off – whether they’re famous, or someone at college you just can’t stand – stick to the age-old rule of, ‘If you wouldn’t say it to their face, don’t say it at all,’ even if your social media accounts don’t include your name and home address.

 How NOT to do it:

-When Olympic diver Tom Daley received a stream of mean comments on Twitter the police were at the 17-year-old perpetrator’s house within hours.
+When Olympic diver Tom Daley received a stream of mean comments on Twitter from a 17-year-old, the police were at his house within hours.

 Don’t joke about riots or terrorism (or anything ‘scary’ for that matter)

-It’s not our fault the law has no sense of humour.
-And ‘but it was only a joke’ rarely stands up in court.
-Irony doesn’t always translate in publishing, so if you write anything where someone might not get that it’s a joke you could be in trouble.
+Remember that the law has no sense of humour and the ‘but it was only a joke’ rarely stands up in court.
+Irony doesn’t always translate in publishing, so if you write anything where someone might not get that it’s a joke, you could be in trouble.

 The Communications Act 2003 says that anything published that is ‘menacing’ – and therefore likely to upset an average Joe – could be an offence.